saulgalaviz/WebProjects/README.md

 TO DO:

 0. Complete the Portfolio (Moved to https://github.com/saulgalaviz/portfolio)
-1. Apply and Upload my JavaScript/js framworks skills to projects.
+1. Apply and upload my JavaScript/js frameworks skills to projects.
 2. Apply my knowledge to a Node.js project

 # Sample Works